velniaszs/Fabric_Workspace_Settings/docs/OPEN-ISSUES.md

 **Decision 2026-08-06: dropped.** No registration, no ADO onboarding, no secret to manage.
 Remove all references from architecture docs.

-This leaves 5.2 unanswered — connections will carry whatever credentials the owner supplies.
-If a durable shared identity is later required, it would be a new decision, not a revival of SPN-B.
+Connections carry whatever credentials the owner supplies — see 5.2, which settles this rather than leaving it open.

-### 5.2 Credential type inside the connection
+### 5.2 Credential type inside the connection — DECIDED

-If owners use personal OAuth credentials, the connection breaks when they leave or their token expires.
-Across ~4000 workspaces that is continuous breakage.

-Options: personal OAuth (simplest, fragile), a shared service principal (durable — this is the surviving justification for SPN-B), or a service-account PAT (durable, needs rotation).

-Decide and publish as guidance even if not enforced.
+**Decision 2026-08-11: outside the app's remit.** Owners create their Fabric connections manually and choose the credentials themselves, including a service principal if they want durability.
+The app never creates a connection.
+Its only involvement is flow 7, which grants the broker `User` access to a connection that already exists, after which flows 5 and 8 reference it by `connectionId`.

+This keeps the credential lifecycle with the party who owns it.
+A service principal remains the recommendation to pass on as guidance — it survives the owner leaving — but nothing in the app enforces or inspects it.

+One consequence worth naming: because the app does not create the connection, it cannot know what credential type is inside one.
+A connection backed by personal OAuth is indistinguishable from one backed by a service principal at every API the app calls.

-### 5.3 Expired/broken connection credentials go unnoticed
+### 5.3 Expired/broken connection credentials go unnoticed — ACCEPTED

 When credentials expire the workspace stays connected but syncs fail.

-Nobody is watching, and owners have no reason to look.
-This may be the one genuine use for a periodic SPN-A job.
+**Decision 2026-08-11: accepted, no monitoring.** This follows directly from 5.2.
+The owner created the connection and owns its credentials, so the owner is the party who can fix it, and a failed sync surfaces to them in the Fabric UI.
+Building a periodic SPN-A sweep to watch ~4000 connections would be a large amount of machinery to tell people something they can already see.

+The residual, stated plainly: **a workspace can sit in a connected-but-silently-failing state indefinitely** if nobody attempts a sync.
+Re-open if that turns out to happen at scale.

-### 5.4 `PATCH myGitCredentials` — necessary or redundant?
+### 5.4 `PATCH myGitCredentials` — KEPT BY DECISION

 `ConnectWorkspaceToGit` calls `PATCH .../git/myGitCredentials` after `connect`, but `connect` already carries `myGitCredentials: { source: "ConfiguredConnection", connectionId }` in its body, and the setting is per-identity (SPN-A's own).

-**Decision 2026-08-06: test, then remove if redundant.**

-Actions:
-1. Run `ConnectWorkspaceToGit` with the PATCH step temporarily disabled.
-2. Call `GET /v1/workspaces/{id}/git/myGitCredentials` immediately after `connect`.
-3. If it already returns `source: ConfiguredConnection` with the correct `connectionId`, **delete the PATCH action** from the flow and re-export.
-4. If it does not, keep the PATCH but set its run-after to tolerate failure, so it cannot abort a run that has already connected successfully.
+It is very likely redundant.

+**Decision 2026-08-11: keep it, untested.** It costs one call, it has run in every one of the five passing stage-1 tests without ever failing, and removing it would mean re-verifying all five to prove nothing regressed.
+Redundancy that is known-good is cheaper than a deletion that has to be re-earned.

+The residual, stated plainly: **`Set_credentials` runs after `Connect: [Succeeded]` and `Initialize_connection` runs after `Set_credentials: [Succeeded]`, so a PATCH failure aborts a run that has already connected.** The chain downstream skips, and because skips satisfy neither `Succeeded` nor `Failed`, `Set_outcome` and `Set_message` never assign. `Respond` still fires — it runs after `Is_not_connected: [Succeeded, Failed]` — but returns the initial variable values: `outcome: Failed` with an **empty message**, while the workspace is in fact connected.

+The cheap mitigation, if this is ever seen in practice, is not deletion but a run-after change: set `Initialize_connection` to follow `Set_credentials: [Succeeded, Failed]` so a redundant call cannot veto a successful connect.

 ---